 Bubble sort in Python Language

-To print array after bubble sort you need follow code:
+To print array after bubble sort, you need to follow code:

-“arr[v] > arr[v+1]” this represents the comparison of consecutive elements, if first element is greater than second element, exchange operation will be performed by following expression:
+“arr[v] > arr[v+1]” represents the comparison of consecutive elements, if the first element is greater than the second element, exchange operation will be performed by the following expression:

 That is “arr[v], arr[v+1] = arr[v+1], arr[v]”.